top of page

 • I keep working even when my body is giving clear warning signs.

+If you checked three or more, it does not mean you are weak.
 It means you are in a pattern that is common, reinforced, and hard to exit without a plan.

 The “Enough” Question (So You Can Stop Moving the Goalpost)

+The system keeps you stuck by keeping “enough” undefined.
 When “enough” is unclear, you will keep chasing the next client, the next task, the next month of safety, without ever feeling like you have arrived.

 Pick one definition of enough for the next 30 days.
-Keep it simple.
+Keep it simple:

 • Enough income: “My essentials are covered and I can save X each month.”